 For the UK tour two professional actors, one chorus leader and two musicians worked with newly created community choruses at each venue.
 The music comprised percussion and the haunting sound of the aulos, the twin pipes on which all classical theatre was accompanied.
 This was the first Greek production to be heard with the aulos since antiquity.
 The production then toured to The Dublin Theatre Festival and Hong Kong Arts Festival.

-In addition we have also begun work to recreate the final three plays in the Danaid tetralogy, starting with the two remaining plays in The Suppliant Women trilogy – The Egyptians and Danaids.
-Since only fragments remain, the plays will be reconstructed through a workshop process supported by some of the world’s leading classical scholars, arts organisations and practitioners.
+Wild Yak Productions have now teamed up with the original creative team to begin the process of reconstructing the final three plays in The Danaid Tetralogy.
+Since only fragments remain, the plays are being reconstructed through a workshop process supported by some of the world’s leading classical scholars, arts organisations and practitioners.

 In November 2021 The Suppliant Women was revived with the original cast and creative team, and a new community chorus, at the Gulbenkian Theatre in Canterbury, in association with the Institute of Cultural and Creative Industries at the University of Kent.
 This was followed by the first development workshops for the next play in the cycle, Egyptians.

 With further workshops planned over the coming months, our ultimate goal is to rehearse and stage the entire tetralogy over the next three years.
 We are currently seeking partners to join us on this journey.